 When can I start baby swimming?

-The simple answer is, when you are ready and your baby weighs more than 7lbs.
+The simple answer is when your baby is 8 weeks old and weighs more than 7lbs.
 Babies do not need any injections to go swimming so the only thing you need to consider is whether the pool you are using is warm enough, clean enough and sensitive to the needs of babies.

 I can’t swim, can I still come to baby swimming classes?